 - The airbag was not replaced after a previous accident.
 The NHTSA notes that airbags should be replaced after they are deployed.
 Attempting to reuse an airbag that deployed during a previous crash can cause malfunctions.

 - Product malfunction or defect.
 In rare cases, airbags simply don’t function appropriately and fail to deploy when they should have.
-This might be due to a malfunction of the airbag, sensors, or other parts in the vehicle’s safety systems.
+This might be due to a malfunction of the airbag, sensors, or other parts in the vehicle’s safety systems from the vehicle or airbag manufacturer.

 Who Might Be Liable if Airbags Don’t Deploy During an Accident?

-One of the first steps in filing a lawsuit related to airbag failure is determining who to name in the suit.
+One of the first steps in filing a lawsuit related to airbag deployment failure after a car accident is determining who to name in the suit.
 You might think the vehicle manufacturer is the obvious choice, but a lawyer with experience in car accident cases can help you understand all the parties that might be liable.
 Some options can include, but aren’t limited to:

 - The vehicle manufacturer